omid/powe_rs/README.md

 ## Features

-- Minimal HTTP server with a web UI for power off and reboot the host
+- Minimal HTTP server with a web UI for power off and restart the host
 - Confirmation modal for actions
 - Systemd user service install option
 - Customizable ip and port